OJB-Quantum/Navaho-Linguistics/README.md

 | 11 | LaTeX Documentation of the Project (Overleaf + TikZ)                                             | **Onri**                       | Partially Completed |

 > A reasonable goal is to be able to complete 3 to 4 deliverables per month.
+> Employ the leap frog approach, by working on at least 2 deliverables simulataneously, but at a different paces each.

 ---